 In 1576, Abd al-Malik invaded Morocco and took Fez.
-The Portuguese king, Dom Sebastião, determined to stop the Ottoman advance, so he too invaded Morocco in 1578.
+The Portuguese king, Dom Sebastião, anxious to stop the Ottoman advance, invaded Morocco in 1578.
 Abd al-Malik’s army cut him to pieces on the banks of the Wadi al-Makhazin, near Ksar al-Kebir (al-Qasr al-Kabir).
-This became famous as the Three Kings’ Battle because Abd al-Malik, Abdallah Mohammed al-Mutawakkil, and Dom Sebastião (Sebastian I) all died there: a dynastic squabble had turned into one of the epic battles of the early modern world.
-Abd al-Malik’s brother Ahmad, who called himself al-Mansur (the Victorious), led his armies and rebuilt the Saadi dynasty.
+This became famous as the Battle of the Three Kings because Abd al-Malik, Abdallah Muhammad al-Mutawakkil, and Dom Sebastião (Sebastian I) all died there: a dynastic squabble had turned into one of the most epic battles of the early modern world.
+Abd al-Malik’s brother Ahmad, who called himself al-Mansur (the Victorious), set about rebuilding the Saadi dynasty.

-All this inspired ideological arguments about the nature of just rule and the right to rebel that would echo down to the 20th century.
-It also allowed Rabat’s development of an autonomous state that was a center for corsairing (privateering), naval attacks for profit on enemy foreign shipping.
-Many of the corsairs were refugees from al-Andalus who wanted revenge on the Spanish.
-They attacked other countries and raided the coasts of Wales, Ireland, and even Newfoundland in the 1620s and 1630s.
+All this inspired ideological arguments about just rule and the right to rebel that echoed down to the 20th century.
+It allowed the development in Rabat of an autonomous statelet funded by corsairing (privateering), naval attacks for profit on enemy foreign shipping.
+These were the famous Salé Rovers, many of whom were refugees from al-Andalus seeking revenge on the Spanish.
+They also attacked other countries and raided the coasts of Wales, Ireland, and even Newfoundland in the 1620s and 1630s.

 Even so, despite the Saadi collapse, the skeleton of a central power survived in Marrakesh.
 The idea of sharifian descent became a principal source of legitimacy, alongside other ideas about the nature of power and how it should be exercised.
-Despite the civil war that destroyed their dynasty, the Saadis had laid the basis of the Moroccan state that survives today.[/vc_column_text][/vc_column][/vc_row]
+Despite the civil war that destroyed their dynasty, the Saadis had laid the basis of the Moroccan state that survives until today.